I bet you weighed yourself this morning.

 Look at your body composition rather than your weight.
 I try to take a picture of myself every month or so, giving me the chance to compare how I look.
 You can also buy a body fat caliper (I use this one) or tape measure to keep track how your body is adjusting.
 Just make sure you’re taking your measurements in the same places on your body at the same time of day.
 If you’re taking photos, take a straight-on photo and a profile photo.

 Set goals that are not weight-oriented.
-Say you want to do 15 push ups, run a half marathon, and/or do a pull up.
+Say you want to do 15 push-ups, run a half marathon, and/or do a pull-up.
 With your mind focused on a strength building or endurance goal, you won’t have to worry so much about a dumb scale.
 If you can only do 5 push ups now but next month you can do 15, you definitely got stronger, but you probably also lost some fat.

 Keep a journal.
 I know plenty of 170-pound people who are out of shape and 250-pound folks who are incredibly healthy.
 How do you FEEL this month compared to last month?
 Maybe you can now run around the track without stopping, you don’t get winded going up and down stairs, and you can give your kids a piggy back ride without being out of commission for days afterward.
 Keep track of your energy levels, your conditioning, and your overall well-being.
 Screw the scale.

-Are you a scale junkie?
 I’m a recovering one.
-Luckily, the picture of me from yesterday compared to four years ago made me realize that it’s not nearly as important as I originally thought.
-My overall health, strength, and happiness are far better indicators of how I’m doing.
+However, over the years I’ve learned my overall health, strength, and happiness are far better indicators of how I’m doing.

 Moral of the story – if the scale is working for you and you’re seeing results, stick with it.
 If that number on the scale constantly screws with your mind, maybe it’s time to take a break.

-So how about you?
 Have you had success with stepping a scale daily?
 Had some rough weeks because of what the scale said?
 How about skipping the scale entirely and seeing great results?

 -Steve